MichaelMoroz/VRChatGaussianSplatting/README.md

 - `Light Volume Intensity` scales the contribution of the sampled light volume lighting.
 - This affects shading only.
 It does not change the sorting path or render-order generation.
 - Some splats look better as mostly self-lit imagery, while others benefit from picking up scene lighting, so this is intentionally exposed as a runtime control.

+---

+# Future Roadmap

+* Custom Gaussian Splat object, with manually provided splat data textures (could be render texture generated procedurally)
+* Animated transitions and effects for splat objects
+* Progressive LOD load and web request support
+* 3D collider generation
+* 4DGS support (requires a commonly supported 4DGS format to be established first, it doesnt exist yet.
+Just a sequence of 3DGS is not an optimal representation for 4DGS.).